nunobrum/spicelib/README.md

 * Version 1.4.8
     * Fixing Issue #269 - improved support for Ø,€,£,× components for Qspice
     * Fixing Issue #262 - Support for comments in netlists
-    * SpiceEditor: Allow writing of netlists directly to an io.StringIO buffer (Issue  #258)
+    * SpiceEditor, QschEditor and AscEditor: Allow writing of netlists directly to an io.StringIO buffer (Issue  #258)
 * Version 1.4.7
     * Implementing a lazy loading approach in RawRead
     * Fixing Issue #256 - Correct add_component() in SpiceEditor